 Roberto Cavalli Timewear gives us this simple and elegant time piece.
 You can wear it to work or for play.
 It's durable enough to withstand the wear and tear of your daily life.
 The watch case is made of stainless steel so it'll last.
 This battery-operated timepiece features the engraved Cavalli logo inside the face, along with an hour and minute hands, also in stainless steel.
 The strap is leather and embossed in crocodile.
 It's fashionable without being too overpowering, elegant and classy yet casual.
 This piece is truly versatile - and affordable.
 It retails for about $180.00.

 Valentino gives us another crocodile-embossed, leather strap timepiece.
 I love the shape of the face.
 It's not quite oval, not quite a diamond-shape.
 Very unique.
 Very cool.
 There are Arabic numerals for the "12", "3", "6" and "9".
 Don't forget the Valentino logo inside.
 The piece also features quartz movement, is battery operated and measures 9.6 in. by 1.2 in.
 It retails for around $700.00.
-Perhaps you could add it to your wish list?
+Perhaps you could add

 The last watch I'll feature in this article is from Moschino .
 I love the heart-shaped face with jewel-encrusted diamante detailing.
 It's also gold-toned.
 The fabric strap is featured in blue.
 The piece is battery-operated and makes use of ecologically sound materials.
 The dimensions are 8.6 in. by 1.0 in.
 It's slim-fitting and functional.
 You can purchase this for around $250.00.